flimshaw/Valiant360/README.md

 #### Latest Features

 + Smoother mouse panning
-+ Panning based on device's sensor (The canvas pans as you rotate your phone ala Streetview.
++ Panning based on device's sensor (The canvas pans as you rotate your phone a la Streetview.
 Only 360 images work on mobile for now.)
 + Ability to disable zooming via mouse wheel

 #### About